 Figure 16.
 Quarterly availability and reliability of resource centres averaged across EGI from May 2010 to end of PQ7.
+Source?

-A new profile used for measurement of RC availability and reliability was adopted started on 01 January 2012 after an impact assessment conducted for two months at the end of 2011.
+A new profile used for measurement of RC availability and reliability was adopted starting on 01 January 2012 after an impact assessment conducted for two months at the end of 2011.
 The new profile name is ROC_CRITICAL and it replaced the previous profile WLCG_CREAM_LCGCE_CRITICAL.
 Reasons for updating the profile were the need to include more monitoring probes (e.g. for site-BDII services), and to decouple of the OPS VO profile used by EGI from the one used by WLCG.

 RP Performance